Houston4444/plujain-ramp/readme.md

 <strong>Volume:</strong>
     Volume of the effect.
 At -80dB, signal is totally muted.
 This way you can use this instance only for managing the other ones, Practical if you need many other effects when you use this tremolo.

+<strong>Speed Effect 1</strong>
+    Speed effect adds sound.
+It's not dependent of depth or volume.
+    For example on "Octave -" , it plays the first half of the period two times slowly.
+    This will gives an octaver consuming very few DSP resources.
+    If the speed is faster than 1x (for example Octave+), it will sounds more as a pitched delay than as a pitch.

+<strong>Speed Effect 1 Vol</strong>
+    Volume of the speed effect 1 below.
+At -80dB, signal is totally muted.

+<strong>Speed Effect 2</strong>
+    Same as Speed Effect 1.

+<strong>Speed Effect 2 Vol</strong>
+    Volume of the speed effect 2 below.
+At -80dB, signal is totally muted.